Why AI Budgets Miss the Real Cost

 Building a <a href='/use-cases/cost-governance'>Cost Governance</a> Program That Actually Works

 Effective AI cost governance requires three operating components: visibility, ownership, and optimization.
-Visibility means knowing where AI cost is originating at a granular level — by team, by model tier, by workflow type — not just as an aggregate monthly invoice.
-Ownership means that specific teams and individuals are accountable for their AI cost, understand their budget, and have the access they need to understand and manage their consumption.
-Optimization means using that visibility and ownership to make deliberate decisions about model tier routing, infrastructure sizing, and vendor contract terms.
-Organizations that implement this operating model typically find that cost reduction of 20 to 40 percent is achievable without reducing the quality or scope of AI usage — simply by eliminating the waste that comes from defaults, poor tier routing, and invisible overhead.
+Visibility means knowing where AI cost originates at a granular level by team, model tier, workflow type, vendor, and route, not just as an aggregate monthly invoice.
+Ownership means specific teams are accountable for their AI cost, understand their budget, and can see the usage driving spend.
+Optimization means using that visibility and ownership to make deliberate decisions about model tier routing, infrastructure sizing, prompt design, workflow templates, and vendor contract terms.
+The goal is not to reduce AI usage blindly.
+The goal is to eliminate waste from defaults, duplicate tools, poor tier routing, and invisible overhead while preserving useful work.

 Starting the Financial Accountability Conversation